HandsOnDataViz/book/docs/HandsOnDataViz.md

 economic, housing, and quality of life data for US areas, and makes some publicly visible in its [Open Map view](https://www.policymap.com/maps), but you need a subscription to download them.

+See also how to [find geographic boundary files in GeoJSON format](find-geojson.html), an open data standard used for creating maps in this book, in Chapter 14: Transform Your Map Data.

 Now that you’ve learned more about navigating open data repositories, the next section will teach you ways to properly source the data that